Feb 16, 2024

 Table of contents

 Authentication and authorization are core pillars of IAM (identity and access management).
 These two terms are often used interchangeably; however, they have different but complementary roles.
-Cybercriminals take advantage of inadequate authentication and authorization mechanisms.
-Understanding how these elements work will help you build robust identity-based systems.
+As cybersecurity threats become more sophisticated, organizations must implement strong identity-based controls to protect sensitive data and systems.

-This article explains what authentication and authorization are and why they’re used together.
+This article explains what authentication and authorization are, how they work together, and why both are critical for modern digital security.

 What are authentication and authorization?